rabbitmq/rabbitmq-website/site/feature-flags.md

 remote node is running the same version of RabbitMQ than `rabbitmqctl` comes from.

-If `rabbitmqctl` from a different minor/major version of RabbitMQ is used on a remote node, it may crash some processes on that node, perhaps even the entire node.
+If [CLI tools](/cli.html) from a different minor/major version of RabbitMQ is used on a remote node, they may fail to work as expected or even have unexpected side effects on the node.

 ##### Load-balancing Requests to the HTTP API